-The Minisink Hotel is a quintessential rural tavern in a gorgeous building on winding River Road that serves a menu of cheesesteaks, chicken wings, burgers, sandwiches, and platters.
+The Minisink Hotel is a quintessential rural tavern in a gorgeous historic building on winding River Road that serves a menu of cheesesteaks, chicken wings, burgers, sandwiches, and platters.
+It’s a bit of a dive bar with pretty good food in a 250-year-old building.
 Prices are reasonable.

 Kitchen closes at 9:00 pm, so get there by 8:30 for eats!